Rosa-sinensis/ClimateHack-UCL/README.md

+** The documentation process are still in progress

 # ClimateHack-UCL
 This is our attempt in creating a Machine Learning model that is able to predict future satellite imagery